emipa606/ClimateCyclePlusPlus/README.md

 There are three types of climate cycle: The first one is similar to the vanilla Climate Cycle, only it ramps up quicker and further.
 The second version is a climate cycle that gets hotter and hotter and the final version gets colder and colder.
 You can change these in the Settings menu.

 Is the "Winter is Coming" setting still not cold enough for you?
 Want really freezing temperatures?
-Try it together with http://steamcommunity.com/sharedfiles/filedetails/?id=949225013]Extreme Colds by Why_is_that.
+Try it together with [Extreme Colds](http://steamcommunity.com/sharedfiles/filedetails/?id=949225013) by Why_is_that.

 It also adds an alert for Heatstroke.
 You'll need it.